 Successful completion of this course will require 90 hours of clinical and administrative experience at an approved health care setting.
 Through this externship and capstone experience, students will gain clinical experience in departmental organization, assembly, analysis, filing and retrieval, release of information, health care systems, the coding process, quality improvement, risk management, and teamwork in health care.
 In addition, students will gain experience with basic management functions.
 Students will be evaluated on the performance of expected competencies at the end of the course.
 The course requires the submission of the completed Externship/Capstone Experience Project.

-Final term and completion of all prior courses
+Last term and completion of all program-specific courses

 Total Program Credits: 92